Skip to content

 Backlinks and Link Authority

-How it connects: For AI search, the picture diverges sharply.
+How it connects: For AI search the picture still diverges sharply.
 Ahrefs' 75K brand study found backlinks correlate at only 0.218 for AI visibility, while unlinked brand mentions correlate at 0.664.
-Traditional link building still matters for Google, but AI search rewards brand authority through mentions, not links.
+So the two channels are pulling in different directions right now: traditional Google rankings appear to be leaning back into links this cycle, while AI search rewards brand authority through mentions.
+You have to fund both.

-What to do: Prioritise topically relevant links over volume.
-Monitor referring domain diversity.
+What to do: Benchmark competitive landing pages against 50+ referring domains, not 10.
+Prioritise topically relevant links, and stop writing off nofollow acquisitions, which correlate nearly as strongly as dofollow in our data.
 For AI visibility, invest in brand mention strategies (digital PR, expert commentary, thought leadership) alongside traditional link building.
+Do not rebuild your link strategy on one cycle of movement.

 Sources: Backlinko Search Engine Ranking Study, Ahrefs AI Ranking Factors Study